costa-rica/NewsNexusPythonQueuer01/docs/API_REFERENCE.md

 - IDs reset when the service restarts
 - Simple, human-readable format for easy reference

-### Idempotency
+### Job Creation
-- Providing the same `reportId` prevents duplicate job creation
+- Each GET request to `/deduper/jobs` creates a new job
-- If a job with the same `reportId` is pending or running, the existing job details are returned
+- No idempotency checks - each request creates a separate job
-- Completed, failed, or cancelled jobs allow new jobs with the same `reportId`
+- Jobs are identified by sequential integer IDs

 ---